Next Steps at 30 November 2017

 As the Inquiry formally closed on 30 June 2017 you will no longer be able to contact any member of Inquiry staff directly.
 You can contact The Executive Office for updates on progress at: HIAImplementationBranch@executiveoffice-ni.gov.uk.

 Further Support - If you need help urgently you can contact the Lifeline helpline on 0808 808 8000 for free from UK landlines and mobiles, in confidence, 24 hours a day, seven days a week.
 Details for additional counselling services which are available in England and Australia are provided on the links page - https://www.hiainquiry.org/links.

-“Welcome to the website of the Inquiry into Historical Institutional Abuse in Northern Ireland between 1922 and 1995.
-The Inquiry is independent from government and has two main components.
-One is the Acknowledgement Forum, whose task it will be to listen to the experiences of those who were children in residential institutions (other than schools) in Northern Ireland between 1922 and 1995.
+Welcome to the website of the Inquiry into Historical Institutional Abuse in Northern Ireland between 1922 and 1995.
+The Inquiry was independent from government and had two main components.
+One was the Acknowledgement Forum, whose members listened to the experiences of those who were children in residential institutions (other than schools) in Northern Ireland between 1922 and 1995.

 Sir Anthony Hart

 Chairman of the Inquiry into Historical Institutional Abuse 1922-1995

 30 June 2017